ryanmimrie/Drosophilidae_Virus_Phylogenetic_Correlations/README.md

 # *Drosophilidae* Virus Phylogenetic Correlations

-This repository contains data and code used in Imrie et al., (2024) No Evidence of Trade-Offs in Susceptiblity to Different Viruses across *Drosophilidae* hosts.
+This repository contains data and code used in Imrie et al., (2024) Evidence of positive correlations in susceptibility to a diverse panel of viruses across *Drosophilidae* hosts.

 ### Files
 <ul>